caojh15/caojh15.github.io/_pages/about.md

 He is broadly interested in security research related to networking protocols and systems. *He has published many papers in top-tier conferences and journals such as NDSS, ACM CCS, USENIX Security, INFOCOM, TIFS, ToN*.
 Additionally, he has discovered numerous vulnerabilities in various networking systems, many of which have been assigned CVE, CNVD, or CNNVD numbers, affecting a wide range of switches and routers.
 He was awarded the *ACM SIGSAC China Doctoral Dissertation Award* (2021), recognized as a *Shuimu Tsinghua Scholar* (2021), named an Excellent Ph.D.
 Graduate in the Department of CST at Tsinghua University (2020), and earned the *Best Paper Award* at EAI SecureComm 2017.

 His current interests mainly focus on the following domains:
-- AI-Driven Network Attack Detection (e.g., malicious flows detection, routing anamoly detection)
+- Network Traffic Analysis (e.g., VPN Identification, Network Attack Detection)
 - Network Protocol Security (e.g., discovering network protocol vulnerabilities through fuzzing or manual analysis)
 - High-Performance Network Transmission Optimization (e.g., RDMA Transmission Optimization)